apache/geode-benchmarks/README.md

     -PwithSslProtocols    : Specifies enabled SSL protocols.
 See Geode property `ssl-protocols` -PwithSslCiphers      : Specifies enabled SSL chipher suites.
-See Geode property `ssl-ciphers` -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager -PwithGc              : Select which GC to use.
+See Geode property `ssl-ciphers` -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager -PwithSniProxy        : Use SNI proxy topology.
+    -PwithSniProxyImage   : Provide an alternative Docker image coordinate for SNI proxy.
+    -PwithGc              : Select which GC to use.
 Valid values CMS (default), G1, Z.
     -PwithHeap            : Specify how large a heap the benchmark VMs should use, default "8g".
 Accepts any `-Xmx` value, like "32g".
     -PwithThreads         : Specify how many threads to use when executing the benchmark.
 Default varies by benchmark.